mofidi80/LinSep_Noise_Classify_Test/README.md

 </details>

 ## About The Project
-In this project test the following classification algorithms on their ability to classify linearly separable and non separable, and noisy data:
+In this project we test the following classification algorithms on their ability to classify linearly separable and non separable, and noisy data:
 Linear Regression(lasso, ridge), Bayes and Naive-Bayes Classification, Logistic-Classification, SVM, Perceptron

 ### Outcomes
-1. Find optimal hyperparameter for Lasso linear regression from among the given options.
+1. Find out how these classification models work on linearly saperable data.
-2. Find optimal hyperparameter for Ridge linear regression from among the given options.
+2. Find out how these classification models work on linearly saperable data with outliers.
-3. Compare the two models to find the best model for this dataset.
+3. Find out how these classification models work on linearly non-separable data with outliers.

 #### Use this link to easily view the notebook online:https://nbviewer.org/github/mofidi80/Housing_Linreg_hyperpara_opt/blob/main/boston%20housing%20linreg%20hyperparameter%20opt.ipynb